How to Trade Using the Ichimoku Cloud

 - After four hours, we take our third bullish position on another breakout.
 After two hours of hesitation, Apple’s price closes below the Kijun Sen (blue).
 We follow our exit strategy and are forced to close our position with a loss of 43 pips.

 - Our fourth example is where the Ichimoku Cloud can really help you capture the big wins.
-As you can see on the chart, the bullish trend is really strong and has yet to break the Kijun Sen (blue).
-Therefore, our fourth position is still open and the result for now is a profit of 412 pips.
-Wohoo!
+As you can see, the bullish trend is really strong and has yet to break the Kijun Sen (blue).
+Therefore, our fourth position is still open and the result, for now, is a profit of 412 pips.
+Woohoo!

 Let’s now revise the results of our second trading example:

 - Balance = 556 – 62 = 494 pips profit